oicr-gsi/shesmu/language.md

       }

 Because grouping changes variables, `Matches` must appear before `Group` clauses.

+Once a Shesmu program is running, debugging is rather difficult, so Prometheus monitoring is built into the language using the `Monitor` clause:

+    Run fastqc
+      Where workflow == "BamQC 2.7+"
+      Monitor fastqc "The number of records for FastQC execution." { metatype = metatype }
+      With {
+        memory = 4Gi,
+        input = file_swa
+      }

+The number of hits to each monitoring clause will be output via Prometheus.
+The name, which will be exported as `shesmu_user_fastqc`, must be unique in the program.
+After the name is the help test.
+Inside the braces, labels can be specified; the values must be strings.

 ## Types
 There are a small number of types in the language, listed below.
 Each has